Fire, rescue and medical services

 More information:

 Yellow fever is common in Burundi.
 Yellow fever is a potentially fatal virus spread by mosquitoes.
 It's prevented by vaccination.
+You need a valid yellow fever vaccination certificate to enter Burundi.
 Get vaccinated before you travel.

 Malaria occurs widely, at all times of year.